Author Spotlight: Barbara Zito

 When Barbara finished revising, I sent her synopsis to an agent I work with frequently.
 Within 20 minutes of reading the synopsis, she asked me for a full manuscript.

 Let that sink in.

 Have you waited days, weeks, even MONTHS to hear back from an agent, only to get a “no thanks, not for me”?

 Imagine getting a yes in 20 minutes.

-Real results ARE possible–but you’ve got to be willing to take the right steps.
-I work with authors who are coachable–so eager to publish that they’re willing to put in hard work.
-I work with authors every day who are tired of spinning their wheels and are ready for real results and ready to invest in themselves in order to get there.
+Real results ARE possible, but you’ve got to be willing to take the right steps.
+I work with authors who are coachable and eager to publish.
+They’re tired of spinning their wheels and are willing to put in hard work and invest in themselves in order to get where they want to go.
 I work with authors who take writing and publishing seriously without taking themselves too seriously.

 If you’re interested in getting REAL results as Barbara Zito did, you can drop yourself right into my calendar.
 I’d love to chat with you about where you are, where you’d like to go, and how you can get there.